juancarlospaco/awesome-streaming-tools/README.md

 Yes.

-- This runs on ARM and Raspberry Pi ?.
+- This runs on ARM and Raspberry Pi and Notebooks ?.

 Yes.